oguerrer/PPI4SD/National_data/README.md

 # Data for PPI4SD

 PPI4SD uses secondary data on development indicators, extracted from various sources.
-The data can be divided into two levels: *national* and *sub-national*.

-### New SDG 18
+### Splitting SDG 16
-It should be noted that we have created an additional SDG (number 18) to separate the topic of *peace and justice* from *strong institutions* in SDG 16.
-Thus, in this project, SDG 16 contains indicators of *peace and justice*, while SDG 18 covers *strong institutions*.
-This separation is important in the Mexican context, there governance issues may represent challenges that are not necessarily directly related to *peace and justice*.
+It should be noted that we have split SDG 16 in order to differentiate the topics of *peace and justice* and *strong institutions*.
+Thus, in this project, SDG 16a contains indicators of *peace and justice*, while SDG 16b covers *strong institutions*.
+This differentiation is important in the Mexican context, there governance issues may represent challenges that are not necessarily directly related to *peace and justice*.

-## National Level Data
+## The Data
 National level data consist of development indicators for the entire country of Mexico, and they have been obtained from the following sources:

 * [United Nations Global SDG Database](https://unstats.un.org/sdgs/indicators/database/) (UN)